Sunnyhong0326/Audio-super-resolution/Readme.md

 The processed dataset will be saved in data folder

 # Training
-### After setting up anaconda environment in linux, you can type the following commands to train an AudioUNet
+### Type the following commands to train an AudioUNet
 ```shell
 # change directory to the folder AudioUnet
 cd AudioUnet